Connect with us

 Image/Tutorial: My little 3 and me

-To hold the unglued section of the jar for turning or you will end up in a sticky mess.
-Then after 4 or 5 rotations, gently push the strands together to close up any little gaps.
-Then repeat the process with your next piece of wool starting where your last piece finished.
-After you get half way down your jar you will probably find it easier to turn it back up the right way and continue working from the bottom to the top, carry on until you have covered the whole jar and set aside to dry.
+To hold the unglued section of the jar for turning, or you will end up in a sticky mess.
+Then, after 4 or 5 rotations, gently push the strands together to close up any little gaps.
+Then repeat the process with your next piece of wool, starting where your last piece finished.
+After you get halfway down your jar, you will probably find it easier to turn it back up the right way and continue working from the bottom to the top, carry on until you have covered the whole jar, and set it aside to dry.

 Knit Wire Vases Gift Ideas